jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 You’re the average of the 5 people you spend the most time with, and there’s nothing wrong with wanting to be around the right ones.

-If you're worried that you might have a drinking problem but you still enjoy drinking, I wrote an article detailing when I realized I had a problem.
-[Read it and see if that sounds like you.](/how-to-know-if-you-have-a-drinking-problem/)

 ## Your bank account will be better than ever

 Alcohol costs money.
 Obviously, right?